Consultation update - 1 April 2020

 Why are we doing this?

 - Improved access GP appointments - local GPs are working together to offer patients more appointments.
 This means you can now see a GP, practice nurse or another health professional at a time that is more convenient for you, in the evenings, weekends and on bank holidays.
-The improved access service offers an average of 950 appointments a month in the EHS CCG area – over and above those offered as part of ‘normal’ GP hours – so local people now have access to more GP appointments.
+The improved access service offers an average of 1,900 appointments a month in the EHS CCG area – over and above those offered as part of ‘normal’ GP hours – so local people now have access to more GP appointments.
+To find out more just ask at your local GP surgery.

 - NHS 111 - available 24 hours a day, 7 days a week, 365 days a year, NHS 111 has fully trained call handlers including health care experts who can review people’s symptoms right there and then.
 Soon the health care experts that take the calls will be able to access your healthcare records and be able to book you an appointment with an appropriate health professional should you need to see someone.